-Inverness Academy Street plans narrowly voted through
+Decision on controversial Inverness street redesign put on hold

 - Published

-Councillors have voted in favour of progressing with controversial plans to redesign one of Inverness' busiest city centre streets.
+Highland Council has put on hold a decision to progress with controversial plans to redesign one of Inverness' busiest city centre streets.

-Highland Council has proposed making Academy Street pedestrian and cyclist friendly.
+Councillors voted 12 to 10 on Monday afternoon to push ahead with making Academy Street pedestrian and cyclist friendly.

+But just over 24 hours later, the local authority said it had received an amendment.

+It will be debated at a meeting of the full council on 14 September.

-The plans include restricting traffic to buses, delivery vehicles and drivers with disabilities and health conditions.
+The planned redesign includes restricting traffic to buses, delivery vehicles and drivers with disabilities and health conditions.

 But the proposals are controversial because some businesses have said that while improvements were needed, the impact of the current plans have not been thoroughly assessed or consulted on.

-On Monday, councillors voted 12 to 10 in favour of a finalised design being drawn up.

-Officials have also been asked to continue work on a traffic regulation order, which is needed to enforce limits of the types of vehicles that could use Academy Street.
+On Monday, officials were asked to continue work on a traffic regulation order, which is needed to enforce limits of the types of vehicles that could use Academy Street.

 The order would be subject to public consultation.